Penn Carey Law - Logo

 Congratulations on your admission, and welcome to our vibrant community!

 The transformative journey you are about to embark upon coincides with unprecedented growth at Penn Carey Law, from our expanding faculty to increased funding, particularly for public interest careers.
-We firmly believe that our uniquely interdisciplinary, collegial approach to legal education is the best way to nurture lawyers and leaders adept at navigating conflict with civility, equipped to address complex problems, and ready to achieve outstanding impact.
+We firmly believe that our uniquely interdisciplinary, collegial approach to legal education is the best way to nurture lawyers and leaders adept at navigating conflict with civility, equipped to address complex problems, and ready to achieve extraordinary impact.
 We’re so excited to have you here.

 Penn Carey Law has long been a pioneer in interdisciplinary legal education, unwavering in our commitment to providing a well-rounded education enriched by parallel study in other fields.
 Our cross-disciplinary programs prepare you to be an effective leader working at the nexus of the law and arts and media, business, education, medicine, public policy, social work, science and technology, and more.
-We offer unrivaled opportunities to pursue joint degrees and cross-disciplinary certificate programs at Penn’s 11 world-class graduate and professional schools—all a short walk away from the Law School—as well opportunities to enhance your legal education by studying abroad or engaging in global research seminars.
+We offer unrivaled opportunities to pursue joint degrees and cross-disciplinary certificate programs at Penn’s 11 world-class graduate and professional schools—all a short walk away from the Law School—as well as opportunities to enhance your legal education by studying abroad or engaging in global research seminars.

 Through our robust clinical programs and pro bono projects, you will learn and work alongside award-winning teachers, visionary scholars, and exceptional attorneys advocating in the public’s interest.
 Our academic centers and institutes spearhead impactful research and provide thought leadership and action on today’s most urgent, complex problems.